|

 Mobile Air Movement Squadron (MAMS)

 During operations and exercises, aircraft often visit overseas airfields where no regular RAF ground handling organisation exists.
-For this purpose, Strike Command has a Mobile Air Movement Squadron (MAMS) at RAF Lyneham, which provides teams who are expert in all aspects of loading and unloading aircraft.
+For this purpose, Air Command has a Mobile Air Movement Squadron (MAMS) at RAF Lyneham, which provides teams who are expert in all aspects of loading and unloading aircraft.